Download your own copy of “Jag Trail Map and Visitor’s Guide” by clicking here (pdf).

 Jones Creek is a freshwater creek that begins in the Southside Estates area south of Atlantic Boulevard and flows north into the St. Johns River.
 Though clean by most urban standards, the water is not drinkable because of periodic coliform contamination from the surrounding residential areas.
 The creek supports a large variety of animal life.
 Many kinds of reptiles and amphibians call Jones Creek home and the creek teems with fish.
 It is not unusual to find water snakes, salamanders, crawfish and frogs living side by side with mosquito fish, bluegill and largemouth bass.
 Raccoons, opossums and otters also make their homes here, along with the Arboretum’s popular barred owl family.
 The creek is tidal here, so you can see it swell and shrink with the tides, but it is freshwater, not brackish.
 This area is frequently flooded following heavy rains.

 Upland Hardwoods were once found along the high, sandy bluffs bordering creeks in north Florida.
 However, because of their ideal soil, temperature and light conditions, humans have developed much of this habitat.
 In fact, it is one of the world’s most endangered habitats.
 The most common species in the Upland Hardwood canopy layer at the Arboretum are pignut hickory (Carva glabra), live oak (Quercus virginiana), and laurel oak (Quercus laurifolia).
 Southern magnolia (Magnolia grandiflora) tree are also scattered around.
 Also called bull bay or evergreen magnolia, they have large, fragrant, creamy-white petals with a purple center that are attractive to pollinators and humans alike.
-The most common mid-story species here are horse sugar (Symplocos tinctoria) and saw palmettos (Serenoa repens) and the understory layer consists of many shade-tolerant forbes and ferns.
+The most common mid-story species here are horse sugar (Symplocos tinctoria) and saw palmettos (Serenoa repens) and the understory layer consists of many shade-tolerant forbs and ferns.

 Live Oak Trail: Points of Interest